fabianvf/python-rake/README.md

 python-rake
 ====

+#### Note on Upgrades
+Some users have reported issues importing the stoplists in the upgrade to 1.1.\*, if you experience import issues after upgrading try doing a full uninstall + reinstall.

+---

 [![Build Status](https://travis-ci.org/fabianvf/python-rake.svg?branch=master)](https://travis-ci.org/fabianvf/python-rake)

 A Python module implementation of the Rapid Automatic Keyword Extraction (RAKE) algorithm as described in: Rose, S., Engel, D., Cramer, N., & Cowley, W. (2010).
 Automatic Keyword Extraction from Individual Documents.
 In M. W. Berry & J. Kogan (Eds.), Text Mining: Theory and Applications: John Wiley & Sons.
 Initially by @aneesha, packaged by @tomaspinho.